Can ERP Help My OCD?

 Many of my clients ask what ERP stands for?
-Exposure Response Prevention sounds so formal and technical.
+Exposure and Response Prevention sounds so formal and technical.
 Simply put, it is a process that creates ORDER out of mental CHAOS.
 It works by systematically facing your obsessions while abstaining from your compulsions.
 ERP is helpful when combined with lots of other skills.

 ERP + Mindfulness = Treatment for Obsessive Compulsive Disorder